saumyashankar/saumyashankar/README.md

 - 👋 Hi, I’m @saumyashankar
-- 👀 I’m interested in Business Intelligence and Data Analytics
+- 👀 I’m interested in Data Engineering.
 - 🌱 I’m currently pursing Executive PG Programme in Data Science from IIIT-Bangalore.
 - 💞️ I’m looking to collaborate on project which are built using Python
 - 📫 How to reach me at https://www.linkedin.com/in/saumyashankar